MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/wdatp-integration.md

 # Windows Defender Advanced Threat Protection integration with Microsoft Cloud App Security

-The Microsoft Cloud App Security integration with Windows Defender Advanced Threat Protection (ATP) enhances Shadow IT discovery across your organization, regardless of location, and provides you with a more comprehensive picture of your users' cloud app and service use.
-Integrating with Windows Defender ATP helps you.
-In addition, after you identify a risky user, you can then check all the machines the user accessed to detect potential risks.
+Microsoft Cloud App Security integrates with Windows Defender Advanced Threat Protection (ATP) natively, to simplify roll out of Cloud Discovery and extends Cloud Discovery capabilities beyond your corporate network.
+Microsoft Cloud App Security leverages the traffic information collected by Windows Defender ATP about the cloud apps and services being accessed from IT-managed Windows 10 machines.
+This enables you to perform Cloud Discovery on managed machines, even when they are not within your corporate network.
+It also enables machine-based investigation: after you identify a risky user, you can then check all the machines the user accessed to detect potential risks; if you identify a risky machine, you can check all the users who used it to detect potential risks.

 ## Windows Defender Advanced Threat Protection